espocrm/documentation/docs/development/view.md

                 someParam: 'test', // pass some parameter
             });

-            // The `createView` method returns promise that resolves with a view object.
+            // The `createView` method returns a promise that resolves with a view object.

             console.log(this.options); // options passed from a parent view